Updated: March 17th 2018 | Nepal travel guides

 : The Tharu village is only about a 30-40 minute walk (2km) from the center of Sauraha.
 It's a flat walk so taking a bicycle will be easy and quicker.
 The cost of renting a bicycle is negotiable but an average price for a half-day is about 200 rupees.

 There's no entrance fee into the actual village itself.
 However the villagers are more used to tour groups visiting.
-So unless you arrive when a tour is not there you may not get to talk to anyone who speaks English or have someone show you around.
+So if you arrive when a tour is not there you may not get to talk to anyone who speaks English or have someone show you around.

 The village itself is comprised of several mud and reed huts.
 Domestic and farm animals roam around or are in enclosures.
 It's a basic place where people really do live and work.